This post contains affiliate links. Thanks for your support!

 - How does what I like to do fit into the workplace?
 Can they find a job doing this work?
 What training to they need?
 Where can they find the training?
 How can they prepare now for what is ahead?

 Now more than ever our kids need vision for what’s ahead.
-We are asking them to work hard for a goal (college, for example), but sometimes we aren’t giving them what they need in order to make the next phase of education successful.
+We are asking them to work hard for a goal (college, as just one example), but sometimes we aren’t giving them what they need in order to make the next phase of education successful.

 More Links on Project Time